Hans Hugo Bruno Selye was one of the most influential endocrinologists who is known for his research on the effects of stress on the human body.

 Selye’s two major books The Stress of Life (1956) and Stress Without Distress (1974) were best-sellers and sold in millions of copies worldwide.

-As a physician and endocrinologist, he had three earned doctorates and 43 honorary doctorates.
+As a physician and endocrinologist, he earned three doctorates and was awarded 43 honorary doctorates.

 Later Life and Death:

-Hans Selye also worked as a professor and director of the Institute of Experimental Medicine and Surgery at the Université de Montréal.
+Hans Selye became a professor and later director of the Institute of Experimental Medicine and Surgery at the Université de Montréal.
 During his stay, he showcased the role of emotional responses in creating or fighting much of the wear and tear felt by human beings in their lifespan.

-Selye died in 1982 in Montreal, where he had spent much of life researching the subjects related to stress.
+He married three times and had five children.
+Selye died on 16 October in 1982 in Montreal, where he had spent much of life researching the subjects related to stress.